 Our Common Shares are quoted on the OTCQB, and listed for trading on the Canadian Securities Exchange (the CSE") and the Frankfurt Stock Exchange (the "XFRA") under the symbols "AGNPF", "AGN" and "AGWO", respectively.
-On March 21, 2022, the closing price of our Common Shares was US\$4.45 CAD\$5.31 and $\epsilon$ 3.89 respectively.
-As of March 21, 2022, the last reported sales price of our Common Shares on the OTCQB was US\$4.45 per share, and on March 21, 2022 we had 1,674,868 Common Shares outstanding.
-We intend on applying to have our Common Shares and Warrants listed on the Nasdaq Capital Market under the symbols "[ $\bullet$ ]" and "[ $\bullet$ ]", respectively, which listing is a condition to this offering.
+On April 13, 2022, the closing price of our Common Shares was US\$4.685 CAD\$5.93 and €4.30 respectively.
+As of April 13, 2022, the last reported sales price of our Common Shares on the OTCQB was US\$4.685 per share, and on April 13, 2022 we had 1,674,868 Common Shares outstanding.
+We intend on applying to have our Common Shares and Warrants listed on the Nasdaq Capital Market under the symbols "[•]" and "[•]", respectively, which listing is a condition to this offering.
 Our application might not be approved.
 There is no established public trading market for the Warrants included in the Units, and such a market might never develop.
-We do not intend to apply for the listing of the Pre-Funded Warrants will be limited.
+We do not intend to apply for the listing of the Pre-Funded Warrants on the Nasdaq Capital Market or any other national securities exchange or other trading market.
+Without an active trading market, the liquidity of the Pre-Funded Warrants will be limited.

 We completed a 100-for-1 reverse stock split on November 23, 2021.
 All share and per share information in this prospectus, including the financial statements and the notes thereto, has been adjusted to reflect this reverse stock split.